yacubovvs/CognexDataManTelnet/README.md

 # CognexDataManTelnet
-Cognex Dataman example for Java connecting via telnet
+Cognex Dataman example for Java connecting via telnet for continuous reading

 In DataMan Utility:
 1. Change Trigger Type to Presentation (internal) or `||>SET TRIGGER.TYPE 1\r\n` command on telnet